vhscom/after-dark/archetypes/help.md

 # Snippets

 Snippets are reusable bits of code you can add to your site to reduce repetition and improve consistency.
+They are composed of [partials](https://gohugo.io/templates/partials) and [shortcodes](https://gohugo.io/content-management/shortcodes) and may be combined together to produce powerful results.

+The following core snippets are supplied by the theme:

+- `external` - Create styled links in layout or markdown.

-They are composed of [partials](https://gohugo.io/templates/partials) and [shortcodes](https://gohugo.io/content-management/shortcodes).
-After Dark includes the following snippets designed to take advantage of a number of pre-styled and customizable [hackcss components][hackcss] available in the theme:
+After Dark also includes snippets to take advantage of [hackcss components][hackcss]:

 - `hackcss-alert` - Show various alert boxes.
 - `hackcss-button` - Add buttons inside and out of forms.